Anomandarist/Shadowrun-UK/Rules/ActiveSkills/Swimming.md

 title: Swimming
 ---

-- Swimming is a complex action
+- Swimming is a Complex action
-- A swimming character can move a number of meters per combat turn equal to the average of AGI and STR
+- A swimming character can move a number of metres per combat turn equal to the average of AGI and STR
-- Can take a simple action to swim faster
+- Can take a Simple action to swim faster
-	- STR + Swimming [Physical]
+	- Swimming + STR [Physical]
 	- +1m per hit, or +2m per hit if an elf or troll

 # Holding your Breath

 - Characters can hold their breath for 60s without any tests
-- To hold it longer a WIL + Swimming test is made
+- To hold it longer a Swimming + WIL Test is made
 	- Each hit extends time by 15s

 - Once time expires the character must breathe or take 1 box unresisted stun at the end of each combat turn until they breathe